 Assessing and managing risk is the responsibility of the Company's senior management team.
 The Board of Directors takes an active role in overseeing the Company's risk management efforts, coordinating closely with management and the Board's committees in these efforts.
 The Audit Committee reviews and monitors the status of the Company's enterprise risk management posture and processes and the emerging risks for the Company.
-The Audit Committee reviews and consults at each of its regular quarterly Audit Committee meetings with the Company's senior management team and the Company's Vice President of Internal Audit on strategic and operational opportunities, challenges and risks faced by the Company, As appropriate, the Audit Committee discusses and coordinates regarding certain risks or risk-related matters with the full Board or applicable Board committees.
-In fiscal year 2010, the Company implemented an enterprise risk management program.
-The Company retained Ernst & Young to assist the Company in performing an enterprise risk assessment to identify key strategic, operating, legal and compliance, and financial risks, evaluate the significance of those risks, formulate a risk profile which identified relevant risk levels and management control efforts, and develop action plans to address these key risks.
+The Audit Committee reviews and consults at each of its regular quarterly Audit Committee meetings with the Company's senior management team and the Company's Vice President of Internal Audit on strategic and operational opportunities, challenges, and risks faced by the Company.
+As appropriate, the Audit Committee discusses and coordinates regarding certain risks or risk-related matters with the full Board or applicable Board committees.
+The Company has implemented an enterprise risk management program in consultation with Gartner.
+Pursuant to this program, the Company performs an annual enterprise risk assessment to identify key strategic, operating, legal and compliance, and financial risks, evaluate the significance of those risks, formulate a risk profile which identified relevant risk levels and management control efforts, and develop action plans to address these key risks.
 The Company's senior management team regularly reviews and evaluates these key risks and the effectiveness of the Company's risk management programs, and reports back to the Audit Committee and the full Board of Directors on a regular basis during the course of the year.
-In addition, the Audit Committee oversees the Company's financial and cybersecurity risk exposures, financial reporting, internal controls and internal information systems, including receiving regular updates from the Company's Chief Information Security Officer on cyber risks the Company faces.
-The Compensation Committee oversees the Company's executive compensation programs, monitors the administration of the Company's various equity compensation plans, and conducts compensation-related risk assessments.
-The Nominating and ESG Committee oversees risks related to the Company's overall corporate governance profile and ratings; board and committee composition and structure; and director independence, as well as environmental, social and other governance-related risks.
-Each Board committee presents regular reports to the full Board of Directors, including regarding risk-related matters in its applicable areas of oversight.
-The Board's role in risk oversight has not had any effect on the Board's leadership structure.
+In addition, the Audit Committee oversees the Company's financial and cybersecurity risk exposures, financial reporting, internal controls, and internal information systems, including receiving regular updates from the Company's Chief Information Security Officer on cyber risks the Company faces.
+To support the Company's increased focus on cybersecurity and enterprise resilience, a sub-group of the Audit Committee meets at a minimum quarterly with management, including the Company's Chief Information Security Officer, Chief Information Officer, Chief Privacy Officer, EVP of Global Services, and the Company's General Counsel to receive updates on the Company's cybersecurity posture and operational resilience programs and to provide guidance and oversight on those efforts.

 In conjunction with the Company's enterprise risk assessment, management identifies potential cyber risks associated with the Company's business, and discusses those risks and risk mitigation efforts as part of its enterprise risk assessment review with the Audit Committee and the full Board.
-In addition, as part of its risk-related responsibilities, the Audit Committee receives periodic updates from the Company's Chief Information Security Officer and Chief Information Officer on cyber security related topics, including cyber threats to the Company and the status of the Company's cyber security posture and risk mitigation efforts.
+As part of its risk-related responsibilities, the entire Audit Committee receives periodic updates from the Company's Chief Information Security Officer and Chief Information Officer on cybersecurity related topics, including cyber threats to the Company and the status of the Company's cybersecurity posture and risk mitigation efforts.